 ...

 It was found at the base of the Palatine hill, carefully wrapped in silk and linen and then placed in a wooden box.
 Alongside it were other boxes holding two other imperial battle standards and ceremonial lance heads.
-The depth of the burial allowed archaeologists to date the find to Maxentius' rule.
+The depth of the burial allowed archaeologists to date the find to Maxentius' rule. - Going much further back, a study has just been published that confirms that Neolithic Europeans were unable to digest milk:

 The first direct evidence that early Europeans were unable to digest milk has been found by scientists at UCL (University College London) and Mainz University.